zriyansh/signoz.io/blog/2022-03-08-opentelemetry-spring-boot.md

 You need a backend to which you can send the collected data for monitoring and visualization.
 [SigNoz](https://signoz.io/) is an OpenTelemetry-native APM that is well-suited for visualizing OpenTelemetry data.

 SigNoz cloud is the easiest way to run SigNoz.
-You can sign up [here](https://signoz.io/teams/) for a free account and get 30 days of free uncapped usage.
+You can sign up [here](https://signoz.io/teams/) for a free account and get 30 days of unlimited access to all features.

 [![Try SigNoz Cloud CTA](/img/blog/2024/01/opentelemetry-collector-try-signoz-cloud-cta.webp)](https://signoz.io/teams/)